malcolm-kee/react-inline-markdown/README.md

 ## Features

-At the moment only 3 markdown syntaxes are supported:
+At the moment only 4 markdown syntaxes are supported:

+- paragraph: (two line breaks)
 - link: `[link-text](link-url)`
 - italic: `_italic_`
 - bold: `*bold*`